Furnished apartment for rent 3 bedrooms, NEUILLY SUR SEINE

 The DPE (Diagnostic for Performance of Energy) has been improved.
-It is now more reliable, more readable, and takes into account climate issues.
+It is now more reliable, readable, and considers climate issues.
 Released on July 1, 2021, this new energy performance diagnostic is valid for ten years.

-For DPEs carried out according to the old system between January 1, 2013, and July 1, 2021, a derogatory period has been set up.
+A derogatory period has been set up for DPEs according to the old system between January 1, 2013, and July 1, 2021.
 It is defined as follows:

 As of January 1, 2025, only new DPEs will be valid.

 Here are the main differences between the old and the new DPE version: